mikechu8/test-heardle-alundis/README.md

 # How to remix this to make your own Heardle game

-I remixed this from the [Loona Heardle](https://loona-heardle.glitch.me/)

-It's a Svelte app and is already compiled so it's not the easiest to read
+I remixed this from the [Loona Heardle](https://loona-heardle.glitch.me/).
+It's built in Svelte and is already compiled so it's not the easiest to read

-If you want to remix it and make your own version, here's what you need to change:
+If you want to remix it and make your own version, here's what you need to do:

 ## Glitch